Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Machine learning architectures

 We also perform careful hyperparameter tuning for the U-NET.
-In particular, we run 10-fold cross validation on our training set, and use grid search for tuning learning rate, batch size, number of epochs, and weight decay.
-Since we use different loss functions for different forecast tasks and different number of input channels for NCEP-CFSv2 and GMAO-GMAO ensemble, we run hyperparameter tuning with the same cross validation scheme separately for these tasks.
-For instance, for precipitation regression, we choose from 100, 120, 150, 170, 200, 250 epochs; batch size may be equal to 8, 16, 32; learning rate values are chosen from 0.0001, 0.001, 0.01; weight decay can be 0, 1e-3, 1e-4.
-In case of NCEP-CFSv2 precipitation regression, the optimal parameters are 170 epochs, batch size 16, learning rate 0.0001, and weight decay 1e-4.
-For temperature regression using the same data, the best parameters are: 100 epochs, batch size 16, learning rate 0.001, and weight decay 1e-3.
-For tercile classification of precipitation, the best parameters are 80 epochs (we chose from 60, 70, 80, 90, 100 epochs during classification), batch size 8, learning rate 0.001, and weight decay 1e-4.
+In particular, we run a 10-fold cross-validation on our training set, and use grid search for tuning learning rate, batch size, number of epochs, and weight decay.
+Since we use different loss functions for different forecast tasks and different numbers of input channels for NCEP-CFSv2 and GMAO-GMAO ensemble, we run hyperparameter tuning with the same cross-validation scheme separately for these tasks.
+For instance, for precipitation regression, we choose from 100, 120, 150, 170, 200, and 250 epochs; batch size may be equal to 8, 16, 32; learning rate values are chosen from 0.0001, 0.001, 0.01; weight decay can be 0, 0.001, 0.0001.
+In case of NCEP-CFSv2 precipitation regression, the optimal parameters are 170 epochs, batch size 16, learning rate 0.0001, and weight decay 0.0001.
+For temperature regression using the same data, the best parameters are 100 epochs, batch size 16, learning rate 0.001, and weight decay 0.001.
+For tercile classification of precipitation, the best parameters are 80 epochs (we chose from 60, 70, 80, 90, and 100 epochs during classification), batch size 8, learning rate 0.001, and weight decay 0.0001.